Hellboy: Great Salt Lake Comic-Con pamphlet

 The first illustration of a demonic character called "Hellboy" by Mike Mignola was drawn in 1991.
 Drawn for the '91 Great Salt Lake Comic Convention booklet, the illustration depicts a snarling, muscular demon with "Hell Boy" printed on his belt buckle that bears little resemblance to the character's ultimate design.
 Decades later, Mignola reflected that "I added the Hellboy name at the last minute, and it made me laugh.
 I wasn't trying to create a character.
 I just wanted to draw a monster."
 This "First Hellboy" design was recreated as a statue by Mondo in 2015.

 Dime Press

-A still-prototypical yet more recognizable incarnation of Hellboy next appeared on the cover of Dime Press #4, an Italian fanzine, in May 1993.
+A still-prototypical incarnation of Hellboy next appeared on the cover of Dime Press #4, an Italian fanzine, in May 1993.
 Hellboy, identified by name with a copyright notice, now sports the recognizable horn stumps and oversized stone forelimb, but has gray skin and differs in other elements of his design.